ThothLogos/imgtkr/README.md

 - __Client TODOs:__

   - Handle refreshes - it kills the client end of the socket apparently?
 Can we trap the close/refresh and post a message to the server before we die so it can wind-down & cleanup?
-  - Add way to access server history and select previous download
   - Stress test the server with unconventional requests: very large numbers, double-sends, etc.